 Meanwhile, the Southern Valleys are recognized for their elegant and textured Sauvignon Blanc wines that emphasize restraint and minerality.
 By understanding these differences, wine enthusiasts can better appreciate the diversity and complexity that Marlborough Sauvignon Blanc has to offer.

 You are reading “Marlborough Sauvignon Blanc: Wines To Buy, Tasting Notes & Regional Information” Back To Top

-white wines to try, where is sauvignon blanc grown, top affordable wines to try: list of grape varieties
+Marlborough wine, where is sauvignon blanc grown, top affordable NZ wines: list of grape varieties

 If you enjoyed this guide, make sure you register to become a Winetraveler for free!
 You’ll get access to all of our content and interact with other Winetravelers and for travel inspiration around the world.
 Be sure to follow along with us on Twitter and Instagram as we continue to feature more exciting destinations.